robole/markdown-reference/markdown.md

 	   1. Item 3a
 	   1. Item 3b

-becomes:
+To create an ordered list, precede an item with a number followed by a dot.
+The numbers don’t have to be in numerical order, but the list should start with the number one.

+To create a nested list, indent the list item by 4 spaces or a tab.

 	1. Item 1
 	1. Item 2
 	1. Item 3
 		1. Item 3a
 		1. Item 3b

-To create an ordered list, preced an item with a number followed by a dot.
-The numbers don’t have to be in numerical order, but the list should start with the number one.

-To create a nested list, indent the list item by 4 spaces or a tab.

 ### Images